FabioLusha/video-neurosymbolic/README.md

 A comprehensive toolkit for generating and understanding spatio-temporal scene graphs (STSG) using Ollama-powered language models.

+## Features

+- Generate spatio-temporal scene graphs from video content
+- Process existing scene graphs for question answering and reasoning
+- Compatible with various LLMs through Ollama
+- Configurable prompting strategies for different tasks

 ## TODO

-[ ] Add ollama options config file to be passed as argument
+- [ ] Add Ollama options config file to be passed as argument
+- [ ] Add functionality to pass system/user/reply prompts from arguments
+- [ ] Support for batch processing of multiple videos

 ## Overview

 This toolkit consists of two complementary modules: